mikkoluu0/build-ai/README.md

 ## Summary

-Using linear regression model, optimized by the least squares method, to predict apartment prices (without debt) in Helsinki's region called South-Haaga.
-The training data for the linear regression model comes from a public source that follows apartments sold (via real-estate agents) in the region during the last 12 months.
+Using linear regression model, optimized by the least squares method, to predict apartments' debt-free prices anywhere in Finland using publicly available data.

 ## Background